scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-g.md

 <!-- we can use cluster ip and co -->

-## Deploy using Kubernetes ingress with HTTPS
+## Step 5a : Deploy using Kubernetes ingress with HTTPS

 We will use the ingress to perform host based routing with https.
 We will enable ingress and redeploy application B.